The state of technology in the AP department

 #4.
 Companies are stuck at the basic level when they should graduate to advanced levels of automation.

-Here, we also see indirect spend makes an appearance again.
+Here, we also see that indirect spend makes an appearance again.
 As we saw in the earlier results about the percentage of invoices that are not PO-based, this shows if you have a significant number of non-PO indirect spend invoices, you need a solution in place to handle them.

 There is a real struggle around managing extra charges like freight, fees, and fluctuating volume weight.
 In the third key takeaway of this article, this same issue was identified as a key roadblock that prevents organizations from reaching truly touchless invoice processing.
 The solution is simple.
 Tolerance thresholds can be set up within your AP automation solution to automatically compare any deviations with an amount you notate as acceptable.
-Any invoice received with a special charge or price deviation under that threshold will be accepted and processed automatically, saving the AP team the tedious task of handling the exceptions manually.
+Any invoice received with a special charge or price deviation under that threshold will be accepted and processed automatically, saving the accounts payable team the tedious task of handling the exceptions manually.

 Get a “no excuses” solution.
 Do not offer your approvers any reason not to approve invoices promptly.
 A state of the art mobile web app requires no installation, no application updates, no training, and will provide your executives and budget holders a pain-free way to review and approve invoices with minimal effort.
 If the security of a mobile-friendly device is a concern, verify a vendor can prove a reliable history with no data breaches and compliance with all routine security standards.